kubernetes/kubernetes/staging/src/k8s.io/client-go/examples/in-cluster-client-configuration/README.md

 # Authenticating inside the cluster

-This example shows you how you can write an application that authenticates to the Kubernetes API while it is running on a Kubernetes cluster.
+This example shows you how to configure a client with client-go to authenticate to the Kubernetes API from an application running inside the Kubernetes cluster.

 client-go uses the [Service Account token][sa] mounted inside the Pod at the `/var/run/secrets/kubernetes.io/serviceaccount` path when the